eudoxia0/eudoxia0.github.io/content/on-markup.md

 Let's go further.
 You're writing a personal website -- such as this one -- using Markdown and Pandoc.
-You have a simple Makefile that runs the Markdown files through Pandoc, but you don't want all files to be treated equally: Files in the `osts/` folder are converted to HTML with the template for posts, files in `slideshows/` are converted using a template for reveal.js slideshows.
+You have a simple Makefile that runs the Markdown files through Pandoc, but you don't want all files to be treated equally: Files in the `posts/` folder are converted to HTML with the template for posts, files in `slideshows/` are converted using a template for, say, [reveal.js][reveal] slideshows.
 You could do this by separating by files into folders, and telling Make to search for different files in different places.
 Or, you could have a root XML element that determines what template will be used, and write the templates along with the XSLT.
 Like this:

 ~~~xml
 <post title="Why XML is horrible and we should all be using Lisp">